 Open Mouth Literary Center is a community-based literary organization located in Fayetteville, Arkansas, serving people interested in poetry.
 The organization has an emphasis on creating access to high-quality literature for people often excluded from established and academic literary spaces.
 The organization’s goal is to increase access for people barred by physical barriers, including Deaf and hard-of-hearing individuals, blind and visually impaired individuals, and people with physical disabilities, neurodivergence, immunocompromised status, and distance challenges such as physical remoteness from literary events.
 Each month, Open Mouth hosts a reading featuring a nationally touring poet.
 The organization also hosts special-event workshops, an annual writing retreat and festival, writing residencies for local poets, and conferences.
 You can support Open Mouth’s work by donating here.

-PEN America is a literary organization that does critical work in ensuring that writers all over the world are able to share their stories.
+PEN America is a literary organization that does critical work to ensure that writers all over the world are able to share their stories.
 From providing funding for legal counsel for incarcerated writers, supporting free speech, and combating fraudulent news and online bullying, this nonprofit shows that the PEN is mightier than the sword.
-Expo has been gratified to work with participants from PEN’s Emerging Voices Fellowship and DREAMing Out Loud programs, publishing in our most recent issue Natashia Deón, Natalie Mislang Mann, and Amanda Olivia Rojas.
+Expo has been gratified to work with participants from PEN’s Emerging Voices Fellowship and DREAMing Out Loud programs, recently publishing Natashia Deón, Natalie Mislang Mann, Amanda Olivia Rojas, and Achiro Patricia Olwoch.
 Support these initiatives and all of PEN’s incredible work by donating here.

 For years, Expo has been hosting publishing workshops inviting Los Angeles high school students and alumni from WriteGirl, so this recommendation should be no surprise!
-WriteGirl is a Los Angeles-based creative writing and mentoring organization that promotes creativity, critical thinking, and leadership skills to empower girls and nonbinary teens.
-During the pandemic, the organization has pivoted its programming online, continuing to serve hundreds of mentees who now more than ever need support, inspiration, stability, and resources.
-And this week WriteGirl is launching its very own lit journal called Threads!
+WriteGirl is a Los Angeles-based creative writing and mentoring organization that promotes creativity, critical thinking, and leadership skills to empower teen girls and gender-expansive youth.
+During the pandemic, the organization pivoted its programming online and expanded worldwide, continuing to serve hundreds of mentees who now more than ever need support, inspiration, stability, and resources.
+And WriteGirl has its very own lit journal called Lines & Breaks!
 Donate here, or buy a Care Kit to be shipped directly to a WriteGirl teen!

 Young Storytellers offers a variety of storytelling mentorship programs for elementary, middle, and high school students, from a nine-week Script to Stage program in which elementary school students write their own short scripts that are performed for their peers, to a shorter Day of Story where adults can volunteer for one day to help fourth graders come up with their own story ideas.
 Middle school students get the opportunity to work with Warner Media and DC Entertainment to develop their own superheroes, and high school students explore community and representation.
 Young Storytellers embraces the power of creativity and multi-genre writing in order to create community change.
 The best part is that mentors can volunteer for an entire program year or just for the day.
 Donate here.